Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 Another home run.
 Predictably, a big majority said they looked favorably toward less speeding and fewer collisions—and by default they looked favorably toward photo enforcement.

-The BRC poll would receive another tune-up in 2006.
-It was fortified with additional leading questions and tailored to show overwhelming support for the city's campaign to install speed cameras on Loop 101.
-Those survey results have been passed around the world by the city of Scottsdale and the State as proof that the public, by a two-thirds majority, approves of photo enforcement.
-It's the justification for the statewide DPS photo enforcement program and is being used by municipalities around the country for the same purpose.
+Those survey results have since been passed around the world by the city of Scottsdale and the State as proof that the public, by a two-thirds majority, approves of photo enforcement.
+It was also the justification for the short-lived photo enforcement program that blanketed the state with speed cameras.

 Picking the poll group "... is the bedrock of mathematical reality," according to Gawiser and Witt.
 "When the chance of selecting each person in the target population is known, then and only then do the results of the sample survey reflect the entire population."